alimeshkat/hack-to-kotlin/recipes/2.blocking-to-non-blocking/3-service/Recipe.md

                 }.toSet()
             )
       ```
-5) Now we add the method for fecthing a single `RecipesEntity` and `IngredientsEntities` from the `R2DBC` repositories, and map them to `RecipeResponse`.
+5) Now we add the method for fetching a single `RecipesEntity` and `IngredientsEntities` from the `R2DBC` repositories, and map them to `RecipeResponse`.
    1) In the `RecipesService` class, add the following function:
       ```kotlin
           @Transactional